About us

 DAC Illustration of people chatting

-Meet the Domestic Abuse Commissioner team:
+Who is the Domestic Abuse Commissioner?

 “I am delighted to be the Domestic Abuse Commissioner.
 I will use my unique statutory powers to champion victims and survivors of all ages, status, and backgrounds, and will shine a light on good practice and practices that fall short to end the postcode lottery of domestic abuse services in England and Wales.”